barryclark/jekyll-now/_drafts/Hack-School-Session-1.md

 // TODO slide 32, breakdown of page format

-Restructure your html to look like this:
+Restructure your HTML to look like this:

 // TODO html structure with divs